Drilling Into Success in 2025: What Oilfield Service Companies Can Expect

 Up to 7 additional Bcf of LNG demand is expected for Gulf Coast and Canadian exports through 2026.
 Upstream and midstream are preparing for the impending gas price rebound by strategically holding acreage in the Haynesville and building up takeaway capacity.
 Low to negative Waha prices have been the curse of the Permian for the past few years, leading operators to either flare natural gas and take the regulatory hit or pay to have associated gas hauled away.
 Those days are coming to an end with the recently opened Matterhorn Express, up to 2.5 billion Bcf per day of takeaway capacity is now online with additional pipeline on the way, such as the Blackcomb and Gulf Coast Express Expansion pipelines.
 Paired with the completion of multiple LNG facilities in 2025 and 2026 on the Texas and Louisiana Gulf Coast as an outlet for the supply.
 We believe the Haynesville is the marginal gas play that will swing production depending on natural gas prices go in beyond 2025 and beyond.

-Given that operators were able to hit their production targets with 30% fewer rigs from 2022 to 2024, we can expect to see the trend continue through 2026 with increasing productivity and decreasing rig count.
-However, utilization remains strong overall for 1,500 horsepower rigs with approximately 80% utilization within the last twelve months.
-Super-spec rigs, which are almost exclusively contract, will continue to demand higher rates given their ability to drill three-mile laterals and achieve the efficiency factor that operators are reaching for.
+Operators have managed to hit their production targets with 30% fewer rigs from 2022 to 2024, and this trend is expected to continue through 2026 with increasing productivity and decreasing rig count.
+However, utilization remains strong overall for 1,500 horsepower rigs, with approximately 80% utilization over the past twelve months.
+Super-spec rigs, which are almost exclusively under contract, will continue to command higher rates due to their ability to drill three-mile laterals and achieve the efficiency operators seek.

-So far in 2024, drilling rates have declined approximately 6% on contracts and 3.4% for daily rig rental.
-Headed into 2025 we anticipate contract prices to step down closer to the spot rental rate following tendering season and the start of new contracts on Jan.
-1. And though the number of private E&Ps spudding new wells has dropped, this number should trend higher next year as private operators are putting positions together in tier-two acreage and non-core assets divested by the public E&Ps.
+In 2024, drilling rates declined approximately 6% on contracts and 3.4% for daily rig rentals.
+As we move further into 2025, we anticipate contract prices to align more closely with spot rental rates following the tendering season and the start of new contracts at the beginning of the year.
+Although the number of private E&Ps spudding new wells has decreased, this number is expected to rise in 2025 as private operators assemble positions in tier-two acreage and non-core assets divested by public E&Ps.

 US Price Changes